Extraction vs Upgrading

 So, if you had $42 billion to invest in the oil sands and had the land base, I think you’d have a hard time convincing your board to build an upgrader rather than a larger mine.
 From a labour perspective, it’s likely close to a wash.
 For governments, the answer is clear – if labour and capital are constrained, there’s a distinct preference for extraction over integration.

-11 responses to “Extraction vs Upgrading”
+11 thoughts on “Extraction vs Upgrading”

-Note that the story may change when one considers the delivery of a barrel to a US consumption point or to the Far East.
+1. Note that the story may change when one considers the delivery of a barrel to a US consumption point or to the Far East.

 The heavy oil will require diluent of at least 25% to 50% of the volume of diluent.
 At some point that diluent will either be returned (at cost) or consumed.